IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ## The right to be free from discrimination

 Men have the right to be free from discrimination.
-[Section 19(1) of the New Zealand Bill of Rights Act 1990](https://legislation.govt.nz/act/public/1990/0109/latest/DLM225519.html) says
+In New Zealand, [Section 19(1) of the Bill of Rights Act 1990](https://legislation.govt.nz/act/public/1990/0109/latest/DLM225519.html) says

 > Everyone has the right to freedom from discrimination on the grounds of discrimination in the Human Rights Act 1993.

 Under the Human Rights Act 1993, sex is a prohibited grounds for discrimination.
 ### Internationally

- New Zealand agreed to be legally bound by both The *[International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) (ICCPR)* and the *[International Covenant on Economic, Social and Cultural Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-economic-social-and-cultural-rights) (ICESCR)* when it ratified them in 1978.
+ New Zealand agreed to be legally bound by both the *[International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) (ICCPR)* and the *[International Covenant on Economic, Social and Cultural Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-economic-social-and-cultural-rights) (ICESCR)* when it ratified them in 1978.

 Both conventions prohibit discrimination in the application of each convention.